drenough/drenough_forging-issues/README.md

 A: JEI is optional but recommended for recipe viewing.

 **Q: What happened to copper/gold/diamond tools?**
 A: They now use vanilla crafting.
-This mod focuses on iron and bronze.
+This mod focuses on iron, bronze, and steel.

+**Q: How do I make steel?**
+A: Create Coke in the Alloy Furnace → Smelt Iron + Coke into Pig Iron → Use Bellows + Hammer on Smithing Anvil → Quench → Steel!

 **Q: Why are old versions archived?**
 A: Old versions (1.20.1, 1.21.1) used placeholder textures and bloated systems.
-The current version has 100% custom textures and a streamlined focus on iron/bronze blacksmithing.
+The current version has 100% custom textures and a streamlined focus on iron/bronze/steel blacksmithing.

 ---